Jeff Kollman

 Kollman has worked as a session guitarist, producer, songwriter, and actor.
-He has written music for movies and TV, including a commercial which ran during the 2007 Super Bowl.
+He has written music for movies and TV, including a commercial which ran during the 2007 Super Bowl.He has written and performed on over 250 Hollywood Movie Trailers.
 He is the owner and operator of Marmaduke Records, which has released the bulk of his albums.
 Kollman has been a Los Angeles resident since 1997 where he lives with his family.